xp44mm/Notebook/RxInAction/06 Controlling the observer-observable relationship.md

     int repeatCount)
 ```

-TIP Another operator that allows “repeating” an observable is DoWhile, which repeats the observable if a predicate is true.
+TIP Another operator that allows “repeating” an observable is `DoWhile`, which repeats the observable if a predicate is true.

-You need to remember that Repeat calls the Subscribe method according to the number of times you specified.
-So if there's a side effect taking place in the observable Subscribe method (such as connecting to an external source), it'll repeat.
+You need to remember that `Repeat` calls the `Subscribe` method according to the number of times you specified.
+So if there's a side effect taking place in the observable `Subscribe` method (such as connecting to an external source), it'll repeat.

 Side effects are another interesting topic.
 When thinking about observable pipelines, how can you add an invocation to an operation (such as logging) in the middle of the pipeline?
 We'll discuss that next.